tidyverse/tidyverse.org/content/blog/stringr-1-5-0/index.md

 date: 2022-10-31
 author: Hadley Wickham
 description: >
-    It's been three years but a new version of stringr is now on CRAN!
+    It's been a long three years but a new version of stringr is now on CRAN!
 This release includes a bunch of small but useful new functions and some increased consistency with the rest of the tidyverse.

 photo:
   url: https://unsplash.com/photos/XGqS569rdgk